WeakViper/CarParkingManagement/Milestones/README.md

 - Milestone 4: Project Implementation
 - Milestone 5: Group Demonstration

-We have organized everything in this folder for the convenience of the teaching team.
+We have organized everything in this folder for the convenience of the teaching team.\

+The SQL scripts is at Database/init_db.sql